Bubble-net feeding: Method

-Theories

-There has been some speculation about how fish are trapped in the net of bubbles.
-One study suggests that it is the acoustics from the exhalations from the whales that traps the fish.
-It is thought that within the circle it is silent but outside the sounds have such high intensity that it is nearly impossible for fish to escape.

-There are also a multitude of theories behind why humpback whales use bubble netting as a feeding method.
-The earliest documentation of this feeding behavior was recorded in 1929 from the Norwegian Sea.
-They speculated that it was playful behavior between the whales and a form of socializing.
-Change in environmental factors over the years has also been discussed as a possibility behind why this feeding method was created.
-The most popular theory behind bubble net feeding is one of survival.
-After being hunted to near extinction it is believed that humpback whales developed this method of feeding so as many whales as possible can feed in a short amount of time.

 Diet

 Humpback whales have a vertical throat roughly the size of a grapefruit.
 They cannot physically swallow anything larger than that.
 They are carnivores and primarily feed on small fish such as krill, juvenile salmon, and herring.
 They are also baleen whales, which means that they do not have teeth, so they must be able to eat things that they can swallow whole.
 They have several vertical grooves running down the length of their body so that they can hold large volumes of water and fish at one time.

-They feed for up to twenty-two hours a day, taking in anywhere from 4,400-5,500 pounds (2.0-2.5 tons) of food per day.
+Humpback whales are migratory and only eat during half of the year.
+They feed for up to twenty-two hours a day, taking in anywhere from 4,400 to 5,500 pounds (2.0-2.5 tons) of food per day.
 The only time they feed is during the summer months; in the winter, they live solely off fat reserves that they have stored.
 They are not able to feed in warmer waters such as Hawaii or Mexico because there is no adequate habitat for the fish that they consume.
 Cooler waters, such as those off Southeast Alaska, are teeming with fish, making this a prime feeding ground for humpback whales during their feeding season.